 The Horningsea Flag is a community flag proclaiming the unique identity of this Cambridgeshire village.

 The Romans had numerous pottery kilns in the area to exploit the large supply of grey clay.
-Finished pots were shipped by boat to Peterborough the thence to the Roman Empire indeed it has been reported that a Horningsea pot is on display in Pompeii.
+Finished pots were shipped by boat via Peterborough to the Roman Empire.
+Indeed it has been reported that a Horningsea pot is on display in Pompeii.
 Shards of pottery are easily found all over the village to this day and occasionally a whole pot is found.

 As such the central emblem of the flag is a potter at his wheel.
 The potter emblem was adopted for the village sign back in 1982 and is also used for the logo of the residents association.
 For the flag the colours of white and red being decided as the most appropriate to represent the village.

-A swallow-tailed variation of this flag also exists and is flown in the village.
+A swallow-tailed variant of this flag also exists and is flown in the village.